 Not only does Tennessee’s constitution bar protection for abortion rights, but it also has a trigger law allowing the state to ban the procedure in most cases 30 days after the Supreme Court overrules Roe “in whole or in part.”

-Not protected (states in which abortion will remain without legal protection):
+Not protected (states in which abortion will remain but without legal protection):

 Virginia: Richmond Reproductive Freedom Project, Blue Ridge Abortion Fund, DC Abortion Fund – VA, Stigma Relief Fund – VA

-80 percent of Virginia women live in counties with no abortion clinic.
-Then-Governor Ralph Northam eased abortion restrictions in 2020, but it remains uncodified in the state constitution.
-The current governor, Glenn Youngkin, identifies as “pro-life” and seems to support further restrictions.
+In 2020, Virginia’s then-governor eased abortion restrictions, but it remains uncodified in the state constitution.
+His replacement, however, identifies as “pro-life” and seems to support further restrictions.

 This post has been updated.